jessepollak/card/README.md

 ### A better credit card form in one line of code

-Card will take *any* credit card form and make it the best part of the checkout process (without you changing anything).
+The card will take *any* credit card form and make it the best part of the checkout process (without you changing anything).
 Everything is created with pure CSS, HTML, and Javascript — no images required.

 ![card](http://i.imgur.com/qG3TenO.gif)